gdmcdonald/proteomicsliteratureminer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of OmixLitMiner is to streamline the process of literature retrieval and provides result categorisation to assist researchers select appropraite leads for further research.
+The algorithm makes use of a ranking system as detailed below -

+## Ranking system
+The tool assigns the proteins into three main categories (1-3) and an additional Category 0.
+Category 1 hits are proteins/genes, which show at least one review paper where the synonyms and the selected keywords are found together in the article title, or in the abstract if that option is selected.
+Category 2 hits are proteins/genes where at least one publication was found, but no review article, in which the synonyms and the selected keywords are both present.
+Category 3 represents proteins/genes where no publication was found which mentions both the synonyms and the keywords together in the title.
+Category 0 is used for proteins/genes where the tool could not find any synonyms.
+This may happen, if the UniProt ID belongs to an isoform or to an entry that is unreviewed (i.e. TrEMBL).

+The wordclouds that are produced by the algorithm is the frequency of words in the abstracts of each search query.

 ## Installation